MicrosoftDocs/bot-docs/articles/bot-design-conversation-flow.md

 ---
 # Design and control conversation flow

-In a traditional application, the user interface (UI) is typically comprises screens.
+In a traditional application, the user interface (UI) is a series of screens.
 A single app or website can use one or more screens as needed to exchange information with the user.
 Most applications start with a main screen where users initially land and provide navigation that leads to other screens for various functions like starting a new order, browsing products, or looking for help.